 “The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions, such as hand washing and maintaining at least six feet of social distancing, to help prevent the spread of respiratory diseases.”

 Either way, it’s still important for people to actually wear masks in public.
-Here are some of the most effective mask choices.
+Here are some of the most effective mask choices, including why an unvented N95 is probably the best selection.
 And for a comprehensive look on why it’s so important to wear masks, click here for the MaskUp Project website.